Vincent Reffet: Awards

 In 2009, Reffet and Fugen won the free-fly World Games in Kaohsiung, Taiwan.

 On 21 April 2014, Reffet and Fugen broke the Guinness World Record for highest BASE jump from a building, jumping 828 m from the Burj Khalifa in Dubai, United Arab Emirates.
 Reffet and Fugen conducted the jump with permission from the authorities and support from several sponsors.
 The two men jumped from a specially designed ramp constructed at the top of the building.

 On 13 October 2015, Reffet and Yves Rossy flew in formation with an Emirates Airbus A380 over Dubai.

 Death

 On 17 November 2020, Reffet died in a training accident in Dubai.
-The accident occurred during a motorized rigid wing flight.
+The accident occurred during a jet powered wingsuit flight.
+Reffet became inverted in flight at a low altitude with his 4 engine jet in Dubai, United Arab Emirates.
+He was not able to right his pack and did not open his parachute.
+He was killed hitting the ground at high speed.